Multiphoton Spectroscopy of a Dynamical Axion Insulator

-Here $I^{\pm}$ denotes the incident light written in the chiral basis.
-The plus/minus reflection coefficients are, in general, different for left- and right-circularly polarized light.
+where $R_{\pm} = \frac{A_{\pm}^R}{A_{\pm}^I}$ is the ratio between the reflected and initial amplitudes of the fields.
+The reflection coefficients are, in general, different depending on the refractive index of left- and right-circularly polarized light, and the dynamical axion angle.

+By linearizing Eq.~\eqref{eqn:Rpm_main} for small $\delta \theta $ one obtains the following expression for the polar Kerr rotation angle:

-To promote $\delta \theta$ to time-dependence, the partial differential equation of Eq.~\eqref{eq:EOM_theta} are solved with the initial condition $\delta \theta (t \ll t_{pump}) = 0$ as the axion field is not excited before the onset of the pump at time $ t_{pump}$.
-Following excitation, the damping term $\gamma$ causes a ring down of the axion field, see Fig.~\ref{fig:AxionKerrPumpResponse}.
-The key result is the reflection amplitude's direct dependence on the axion field.
-This will manifest as a modulation of the reflected beam Kerr angle, and serves as our smoking gun optical signature to unambiguously deduce the presence of a dynamical axion field in the material.
+The final result of this work is contained within the above equation, which shows the modulation of the reflected beam's polar Kerr rotation angle and its dependence on the collective fluctuations of the axion field, c.f., Eq.~\eqref{eq:theta_soln}.
+This serves as our smoking gun optical signature to unambiguously deduce the presence of a dynamical axion field in the material.